-In November 2010, the GASB issued Statement No. 60, "Accounting and Financial Reporting for Service Concession Agreements".
-This statement is intended to provide guidance for financial reporting for service concession agreements.
+In December 2010, the GASB issued Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
+This statement is intended to incorporate in the GASB's authoritative literature certain accounting and financial reporting guidance issued on or before November 30, 1989, which does not conflict with or contradict GASB pronouncements.
 The application of this statement is effective for the Authority's fiscal year ending December 31, 2012.
-The impact of this pronouncement on the Authority's financial statements has not been determined.
+This statement did not have a material impact on the presentation of the Authority's financial statements.